 Adam and George founded The Fresh Olive Company in 1991, but the heritage goes back a good few years before that…

 Adam and George get allocated to share a desk on the first day of big school, they’ve been best mates ever since.

-Adam goes off to Cambridge University whilst George goes to cookery school in Paris, then works in Michelin starred restaurants La Taillevent in Paris before returning to London to work in the Capital Hotel.
+Adam goes off to University whilst George goes to cookery school in Paris, then works in Michelin starred restaurants La Taillevent in Paris before returning to London to work in the Capital Hotel.

 George is cheffing on a private yacht.
 It's owned by another George, someone you might have heard of: George Harrison.